Acceptable Use Policy

-School policies are created through a process of consultation and collaboration between the staff, the Parents Association and the Board of Management.
+School policies are created through a process of consultation and collaboration among the staff, the Parents Association and the Board of Management.

 It is envisaged that the AUP will be revised on a regular basis as deemed necessary by changing circumstances.
 Before signing the Undertaking below, this AUP should be read carefully.

-- Internet sessions will always be supervised by a teacher.
+- Internet sessions will always be supervised by a teacher and/or SNA.

 - The Board of Management of St. Anthony’s will support and encourage the staff of the school in undertaking continued professional development in the area of internet safety awareness.

-- The Schools Broadband Programme (SBP), managed by the National Centre for Technology (NCTE), offers all Irish schools content filtered broadband.
+- The School’s Broadband Programme (SBP), managed by the Professional Development Service for Teachers (PDST), offers all Irish schools content filtered broadband.

-- The School will monitor individual pupil’s Internet usage.
+- The School Teachers will monitor individual pupil’s Internet usage.

 - The School will provide the staff, parents and/or children of the school with the opportunities to attend Internet Safety talks every two years.